Kamal Ram: Life

 King George VI is driven past cheering Indian troops on his way to a ceremony to invest Sepoy Kamal Ram with the Victoria Cross, Italy, 26 July 1944.

 King George VI presented him with the medal in Italy in 1944.
 He remained in the Indian Army post-independence, rising to the rank of Havildar (sergeant) before receiving a promotion to Jemadar (now Naib subedar) on 18 May 1960, and further promotions to Subedar on 1 March 1964 and to Subedar-major on 1 January 1970.
 He retired in 1972 with the rank of Honorary Lieutenant, and died in 1982.

+Further Information

+Ram is one of four ethnic minority Victoria Cross winners commemorated in the Ministry of Defence brochure "We were there", which documents ethnic minority contribution to Great Britain in times of war in every aspect of military life.
+The other Victoria Cross winners included in the publication are William Hall, Gian Singh and Abdul Hafiz.

+Family

+Kamal Ram was married to Smt.
+Surjo Devi (born 8 May 1924), Mrs. Surjo Devi is still alive. who is known for being honoured in several public ceremonies for her husband's bravery.

+kamal ram vc was the son of Shivchand Gurjar and Rukmani Devi.